jackpck/earning_transcript_agent/README.md

 of the statement.
 All these preprocessing allow the frontend chatbot agent to answer questions much more effectively as answer is generated based on a list of condensed sentences instead of the full transcript.

+Separating the backend preprocessing agent from the frontend chatbot improves response time and therefore user experience.
+The preprocessed transcripts are further persisted, removing the need to run the extraction everytime.

 ## Agent graph

 ### Backend agent